v3io/tutorials/README.md

 <br>
 **&#x25B6; [View the MLRun documentation](https://mlrun.readthedocs.io)**

-You might also find the folloiwng resources useful:
+You might also find the following resources useful:

 - [Introduction video](https://www.youtube.com/watch?v=8OmAN4wd7To)
 - [In-depth platform overview](platform-overview.ipynb) with a break down of the steps for developing a full data science workflow from development to production